hamubb/hype-THT/sectionA/code_review.md

 On line number 5: `x = "".join(sorted())` you declared a loop variable which you never used.
 Sorted expects you to pass an argument which you never did.
 For help with python builtin functions please type `help(sorted)` when in the python repl so you can see what sorted expects you to pass to it.

-Overally, your code will run if you fix :hammer_and_wrench: the problems that I have highlighted above. :smile:
+Overally, your code will run if you fix :hammer_and_wrench: the problems that I have highlighted above.
+Also, please refer to the PEP8 document or even keep one under your pillow so that fellow python programmers who read your code will not cry. :smile: